 Other tools that support rollup

-You can obtain rollup of additional data fields in VSTS or TFS data by using one of the following methods:
+You can obtain rollup of additional data fields in Azure DevOps work tracking data by using one of the following methods:

 |Work item query charts|